Apeel Sciences puts an extra peel on produce

 Giving the fruits and vegetables an extra, ultra-fine and edible coating which gives produce nearly a double lifespan will save a lot of money.
 There will be a lot less waste and a smaller burden on the environment, as there is less water needed as well.

 When you take into consideration that approximately one in eight people might go hungry but still 30% to 40% of food is thrown in the waste bin, one wonders what is wrong with the system.
-Mind you, this does not happen in some faraway country.
+Mind you, this does not happen in some faraway countries.
 No, this happens in the U.S. If produce lasts longer, then it certainly will be a benefit on many levels.

 The Apeel Science company is based in Goleta, California.
 Their innovative method is aimed to keep fruits and vegetables fresh for a longer time span.
 Produce goes bad because of water loss and oxidation, and this edible plant material coat prevents that from happening.